jjackson19862017/WeddingBookingSystem/README.md

 I have also added a quick add wedding form into the index and removed the option from the navigation bar.

+### 20th - Increased Index Cards

+I have added more cards to the index page to increase users awareness of the current outstanding items that need to be addressed.

 ## Removal of items